glassonion0323/CLEAResize/README.md

 * CLEAResize can not avoid moiré that occurs in Smart Objects.
 If you get moiré in Smart Objects, rasterize them before executing CLEAResize.

 ## Change Log
 * Ver.
+1.0.3 (Mar.
+19, 2016)
+Added blurring before downscaling.
+This blurring is so weak that downscaled images will seem to be nothing differrent in most cases, but it prevents moire effectively.
+* Ver.
 1.0.2 (Sep.
 07, 2015)
 Fixed TEXT_VERSION
 * Ver.
 1.0.1 (Sep.
 07, 2015)